JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 ## Internal AbstractGPs API

-This functionality is not intended to be used directly by the users, or those building functionality on top of `AbstractGP` -- they should interact with [Primary Public API](@ref).
+This functionality is not intended to be used directly by the users, or those building functionality on top of this package -- they should interact with [Primary Public API](@ref).

 Implementing the following API for your own GP type automatically implements both the Primary and Secondary public APIs above in terms of them.